sarahciston/codingcare/posts/critintro.md

 We cannot expect technology to solve the problems of technology.
 But we can reclaim [technology as a human craft.]
 With critical engagement, we can work to return more access, investment, and community agency to technology by viewing it through different lenses.
 We can transform technologies themselves rather than accepting their current shapes.

 >"Anyone who has ever woven or knitted knows that one can change patterns [...] but, more importantly, they know *there are other patterns*.
-The web of technology can indeed be woven differently, but even to discuss such intentional changes of pattern requires an examination of the features of the current pattern and an understanding of the origins and the purpose of the present design." [@franklinRealWorldTechnology2004]
+The web of technology can indeed be woven differently, but even to discuss such intentional changes of pattern requires an examination of the features of the current pattern and an understanding of the origins and the purpose of the present design." <label for="sn-franklin" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-franklin" class="margin-toggle"/><span class="sidenote">[@franklinRealWorldTechnology2004]</span>

 Yet, how do we participate on our own terms, in order to change systems to suit us?
 Especially when learning programming and engaging with tech is often so intimidating?
 How do we keep from further marginalizing those whose perspectives are most necessary in order to face the challenges of emerging technologies and to change them?